-First of all Happy New Years One on One Family, stoked to be starting the year off with you guys!
+First of all Happy New Year, Tester Nation.
+We are stoked to be starting the year off with you guys!
 2018 was another awesome year for sneakers, so Nick and Noor from the One on One Testers Team have compiled our Top Performance Picks of 2018.
 Let’s take a trip down memory lane to see straight performance beasts.
 You can view each shoe’s respective analysis by clicking on each image down below.

 Our top performance picks of the year all released in 2018, and we made sure to provide the pros and cons of each model for your convenience.
 The models down below are listed in order from our favorites onward.
 Shouts out to the viewers on Instagram for the tip to do pros and cons on our favorite picks of the year!
 Thank you guys for a great year, and on to 2019!
 Here is the One on One Testers: Top Performance Picks of 2018 list.

 The Harden Vol. 3 was definitely a shoe I was hyped to try, especially after loving the Vol. 2.
 The Boost cushioning was even better than the Vol. 2, un-caging the most of the Boost really made a big difference.
 I was able to feel the Boost immediately and loved how nice it felt right beneath my feet.
 The traction was superb in these, I love herringbone tread done right and these were it.